vacp2p/rfc/content/docs/rfcs/23/README.md

 ## Content topics

-The other type of topic that exists in Waku v2 is content topics.
+The other type of topic that exists in Waku v2 is a content topic.
 This is used for content based filtering.
 See [14/WAKU2-MESSAGE spec](/spec/14) for where this is specified.
 Note that this doesn't impact routing of messages between relaying nodes,